vackosar/vackosar.github.io/_posts/2020-06-19-glow-the-representations-must-flow.md

     <img
         class="figure-img img-fluid rounded"
         src="https://raw.githubusercontent.com/vackosar/vackosar.github.io/master/images/glow-illusion.png"
-        alt='Visual illusion from paper "A Statistical Story of Visual Illusions".'/>
+        alt='Simultaneous brightness contrast visual illusion from paper "A Statistical Story of Visual Illusions".'/>
     <figcaption class="figure-caption">Cut out the middle sections and move them next to each other to verify that they indeed are of the same color. <a href="https://arxiv.org/pdf/2005.08772v1.pdf)">Img source.</a></figcaption>
 </figure>